 Our team is open and collaborative, and we offer excellent team spirit and an environment in which everybody contributes.
 Further details of our work can be found at http://ti-defence.org/.

-This is an exciting opportunity to make real impact.
-You will work as part of a dedicated international programme that is committed to fighting corruption within the defence and security sector and the arms trade.
-You will blend an international perspective, an ability to deal with complex problems and solid project implementation experience.
-We are looking for someone who is motivated, organised and able to work independently, and with an interest in building the capability of staff in TI chapters.
+This is an exciting opportunity to have real impact.
+You will work as part of a dedicated international programme that is committed to fighting corruption within the defence and security sector.
+You will blend an international perspective, an ability to deal with complex problems and solid project implementation ability.
+We are looking for someone who is motivated, organised and able to work independently.

 EXPERIENCE AND KNOWLEDGE